hexdsl/HexDSL.Com/content/Posts/2021-11-04 - Dune - Book club.md

+---
+draft: false
+tags:
+  - website
+---

 📆 Post date: 04-11-2021

 ```
 Book: Dune
 Series: Dune (Series 1)
 Written by: Frank Herbert
 ```

 As much as this is out of character for me I am going to try and keep this brief.
 The reason is that there is no way anyone hasn't heard of this book and most people who give a shit will have already read it, or bounced on it already.

 I tried to read Dune once before, in the late 90's.
 I hated it.
 It was verbose and complex and didn't at all feel like actual science fiction.
 I had a friend who loved it but I simply couldn't take to it.

 I stopped maybe a quarter of the way in and didn't really give it much more thought.
 Oddly, I did enjoy the 1984 movie, even though it was hot, insane garbage.
 I just like hot garbage; make of that what you will.
 Its a glorious mess and I love it!

 Recently I saw the new 2021 Dune movie and LOVED it.
-I was blown away by how good it was and resolved to read the book *finally*.
+I was blown away by how good it was and resolved to read the book _finally_.
 I started the same evening.

 A week or so later I'm done.
 What a ride.
 The book is wonderful!
 It in no small way inspired many things I love and I now realise that it had quite a real impact on all the science fiction that followed.

 ## What is it?

 For the few who don't know, Dune is a story of empire and power, of legend and hope.
 It's got complex characters and it all revolves around a sand covered planet and a rare spice that allows the human mind to go beyond its limits.

 It is at this point somewhat legendary in its influence.